Written by Hiro Arikawa | Translated by Philip Gabriel

 - Takashi Hiraide – author of The Guest Cat in 2004

-- Haruki Murakami – Whose novels often present cats as both mundane and supernatural.
+- Haruki Murakami – His novels often present cats as both mundane and supernatural.
 For example, The Wind-Up Bird Chronicle begins with Toru Okada’s missing cat, named after his brother in-law and pseudo villain of the novel.

 To add to this trend, Arikawa presents us with a modern Japanese drama about a man’s ordinary life as seen through the eyes of an extraordinary feline.